bcowgill/perljs/README.md

 ## TODO

-Install husky and prettier with build targets.
+Install husky and prettier with build targets. note about husky requiring git > 2.9 or manual intervention needed.
 Change to eslint from jshint.
 Change istanbul to nyc
 Check the releasing scripts for pnpm/npm.